 My previous role was fully remote, so working from home, building relationships with colleagues and “getting things done” remotely is familiar territory.

-The BK team have made my onboarding process super easy by being friendly, open, and really easy to learn from!
+The BaseKit team have made my onboarding process super easy by being friendly, open, and really easy to learn from!

 I can’t wait to get into the office to meet people properly!